KaiTries/MasterThesis/README.md

 # Repo for my Masterthesis on interaction protocols in hypermedia environments

+## Immediate TODOs

+- [ ] Implement simple Agent that reasons on BSPL protocol if it can do role
+- - [ ] Agents know which atomic messsages they can send
+- [ ] Check Ontology

 ## Scenario

 Some user agent wants to buy a rug from some store.
 There exist two stores; the bazaar and the supermarket.